What Are The Best Practice Amps?

-Fender Mustang Mini: Our choice for the overall Best Practice Amp
+Fender Mustang I: Our choice for the overall Best Practice Amp

 Given all that this particular model has to offer, it is not surprising that it is one of the best guitar amps on the market.
-The Fender Mustang Mini has excellent sound, bass and distortion.
-It provides two dozen different built in effects ranting from chorus to octaver.
+The Fender Mustang I easily gives you the best value for your buck, with a variety of robust amp models and over three dozen effects.
 It comes with free FUSE software that enables you to connect the amp to the Fuse site for effects updates.

 Unlike other amps, this particular amplifier sounds great no matter how loud or soft the volume is.
 There is also a headphone jack provided, so you can practice without disturbing the neighbors or other members of the household.
-Many people who have purchased this amp have also commented that the control board is very easy to navigate and even a newbie guitar player should have no problem adjusting the controls.
-And to top it all off, you can run it on 6 C size batteries.
-It costs around $130 and you can find out more at and get the latest price & reviews at Sweetwater.com.
+What's even more impressive is how its many features are easily accessible through its intuitive control board.
+The recently released version 2 software update expands the amp's capabilities even further, showing Fender's commitment to keeping the Mustang series relevant.
+The Fender Mustang I costs around $120 and you can find out more at and get the latest price & reviews at Sweetwater.com.

 This particular amp is widely used, very poplar and gets good online review ratings.
 It has excellent sound, a wide range of sound options and an easy to use control panel.
 Furthermore, those who buy this amp also get free access to Spider Online, a website that provides free tips, tutorials, jam tracks and more.
-The Line 6 Spider IV 15 15-watt 1x8 Modeling Guitar Amplifier can be purchased for anywhere from $99 to $120 and you can find out more about this amp and see the latest price & reviews at Sweetwater.com
+The Line 6 Spider IV 30 30-watt 1x12 Modeling Guitar Amplifier can be purchased for $199 and you can find out more about this amp and see the latest price & reviews at Sweetwater.com